jorditorresBCN/Assignments-2017/Lab01.md

 ### Task 1.9:
 Update your remote github repository with the updated `README.md`and the new file `Lab1.AWSterminal.png` using the `git`commands `add`, `commit` and `push`.
 ### Task 1.10:
-Submit **before the deadline** to the RACO a short ".txt" file including:
+Submit **before the deadline** to the RACO a "Lab1.txt" file including:

 1. Group number
 2. name and email of the members of this group